 A washer is a circular piece of hardware that evenly distributes the force of a screw or nut.
-Washers can also relieve friction, prevent corrosion or leakage, maintain tension and serve as a spacer.
-Their wide range of applications makes them a necessity in most construction projects.
+Washers can relieve friction and prevent corrosion or leakage.
+They can help maintain tension or serve as a spacer.
+This wide range of applications makes washer a necessity in most construction projects.
 However, choosing the right type of washer for a project can be more complicated than it seems.
-This guide will list and describe the many types of washers and their recommended purposes.
+This guide will cover the types of washers and their recommended purposes.

 Washer Materials and Types

-Washers are made from a variety of materials, the most popular of which are galvanized carbon steel and stainless steel.
-Carbon steel is stronger than stainless steel, but stainless steel will not rust or corrode like carbon steel can.
-Other metal washers include zinc, copper, brass and iron.
-You can also find specialty washers, such as plastic washers, rubber washers, ceramic washers and phenolic washers.
+Washers are made from a variety of materials.
+The most common is stainless steel.
+Stainless steel will not rust or corrode.
+Other metal washers include aluminum, copper, brass and iron.
+Specialty washers include plastic washers, rubber washers, ceramic washers and phenolic washers.

-There are three main types of washers: plain washers, spring washers and lock washers.
-Within each of these categories are more specialized forms that serve unique purposes.
+The three main types of washers are plain washers, spring washers and lock washers.
+Specialized washers exist within these categories that serve unique purposes.

 Tip: Washers (as well as nuts) are sized in both U.S. and metric measurements.